 First-time visitors to Japan are often amazed at the extensive rail network.
 Admittedly taking a look at the metro map of Tokyo can be incredibly intimidating, but once you arrive you’ll quickly realize how easy it is to navigate the system.
 Of course, the rail network isn’t limited to just the cities, Japan easily has the most efficient bullet trains – known locally as shinkansen – in the world.

 Travellers will be happy to know that the Japan Rail Pass (JR Pass) is a cost-effective way to travel across long distances in Japan.
-The JR Pass is only available to tourists and must be ordered before you arrive in Japan.
-You’ll receive a voucher which you exchange for your pass in person in Japan.
+The JR Pass is only available to tourists and can be ordered before you arrive in Japan or purchased at any JR office in Japan before March 31, 2019.
+If you purchase it in advance, you’ll receive a voucher which you exchange for your pass in person in Japan.
 So if you forget your pass at home before departing, you’re out of luck.
-It really makes no sense why the pass system isn’t done electronically, but those are the rules.
+Unitl March 31, 2019, JR allows visitors to purchase the JR pass in person at any of their offices.
+Note that it’ll cost you a bit more if you do decide to go this route.

 The pass comes in two types: ordinary and green cars.
 Green cars are first class seats which give you more spacious seats, but ordinary cars are quite comfortable already so there’s no need to upgrade.
-Let’s take a look at the JR pass price and see what the value is.
+Let’s take a look at the JR pass price (when bought in advance) and see what the value is.
 Note that children aged 6-11 get 50% off the listed rates.

 |7 consecutive days||¥ 29,110||¥ 38,880|